IBM/telco-network-cloud-drivers/content/installation/lm/production/configuration/scaling-policy.md

 ```

 {{%note %}}
-NOTE: the names of ALM services can be viewed by inspecting Kubernetes deployments (kubectl get deployments)
+NOTE: the names of TNCO services can be viewed by inspecting Kubernetes deployments (kubectl get deployments)
 {{%/note %}}

 Continue to [Installing Error Links](/installation/lm/production/configuration/error-links-install).